ricklahaye/NTPTunnel/README.md

 1. Only one client can connect to the server at a time.
 1. If you want to disable encryption you need to set the ```encryption``` flag manually in the code.
 1. When no password is provided using ```--password``` the default password is used, which is ```password```.

+## Credits
+I do not own this code as it was written with my project partner during a University course.